randomnewb/randomnewb/README.md

 # 💫 About Me:
-Software developer familiar with the PERN stack.<br><br>I am currently expanding my knowledge on design patterns and algorithms and building games with PhaserJS and Godot!
+Software developer familiar with the PERN stack.<br><br>I am expanding my knowledge on design patterns and algorithms and building games with PhaserJS and Godot!